-As a parting shot the New Jersey Attorney General Anne Milgram (she is leaving office once the new Governor Chris Christie is inaugurated on January 19th) issued a Physician Compensation Arrangements.
+As a parting shot the New Jersey Attorney General Anne Milgram (she is leaving office once the new Governor Chris Christie is inaugurated on January 19th) issued a report tiled: Physician Compensation Arrangements.
 The report calls for state agencies to create new rules around the relationship between physicians and manufactures.
-These rules if adopted will essentially stifle ethical relationships between physicians and drug and device companies. tiled:
+These rules if adopted will essentially stifle ethical relationships between physicians and drug and device companies.

 The report which is based on questionable evidence including opinion papers, news reports, Prescription Project statements and blog postings proposes to transfer the focus of state physicians from patient care to reporting and compliance.

 Details of the Report: